🎯 MCP Feedback Collector

 **Technical Features**:

-- **Asynchronous Processing**: Optimized asynchronous log handling to avoid blocking the main thread
+- **Asynchronous Processing**: Optimized asynchronous log processing to avoid blocking the main thread

-- **Error Recovery**: Comprehensive error handling mechanism to prevent the logging system from affecting main functionality
+- **Error Recovery**: Improved error handling mechanism to prevent the log system from affecting the main functions

 - **Intelligent Filtering**: Automatically filters log output based on the set level

-- **Structured Data**: Supports logging of complex objects for easier debugging and analysis
+- **Structured Data**: Supports logging of complex objects for easy debugging and analysis

-This allows MCP clients like Claude Desktop and Cursor to receive and process server log information, greatly enhancing the development and debugging experience.
+This allows MCP clients such as Claude Desktop and Cursor to receive and process server log information, greatly improving the development and debugging experience.

 **Parameter Description**: